UCI-GDIM32-W25/hw1-JoeyAdv/README.md

 ## Open-Source Assets
 If you added any other outside assets, list them here!
 - [Sprout Lands sprite asset pack](https://cupnooble.itch.io/sprout-lands-asset-pack) - character and item sprites

+## Prof comments
+Your Devlog satisfactorily connects your plans to your code.

+Please consider formatting your break-down activities with the hyphen '-' symbol as suggested above, and reomve the prompts.
+This will make it a lot easier for me to read.
+See the [README formatting guide here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).